inedewi/inedewi/README.md

-- 'Code more, worry less' is a philosophy I carry now in my life.
--  Here is my learning journal.
+'Code more, worry less' is a philosophy I carry now in my life.
+And here is my learning journal.

 <!---